bryik/app-engine-starter/readme.md

 2. Run `gcloud app deploy`

-If Google Cloud SDK is not set to this project you can switch to it with
+If Google Cloud SDK **is not** set to this project you can switch to it with

 ```bash
     gcloud config set project PROJECT_ID
 ```

-# Misc

-### Why Python 2?

-Because Python 3 is not supported by the [App Engine Standard Environment](https://cloud.google.com/appengine/docs/standard/).
-The standard environment is cheaper than the flexible environment (standard is free within limits).
-However, it's been a few years since I last checked App Engine's pricing so this might have changed.

 ### References

-This template was developed during Udacity's [Intro to Programming nanodegree](https://www.udacity.com/course/intro-to-programming-nanodegree--nd000).
-Some of the code was given, some of it I added later on.
-My [website](https://www.wsundine.com/) was built off a template like this.
+Bootstrap's [starter template](https://getbootstrap.com/docs/4.1/examples/starter-template/) was adapted slightly (navbar made semi-automatic with Jinja2, removed a bunch of stuff).